Sachinkandel78/Image-Processing-Pattern-Recognition/README.md

 # Image Processing & Pattern Recognition

-Lab exercises for an **Image Processing and Pattern Recognition** course, implemented in Python using **OpenCV**, **NumPy**, and **Matplotlib** inside Jupyter notebooks — covering the core building blocks of digital image processing, from color-space conversion through filtering, segmentation, and restoration.
+Lab exercises for an **Image Processing and Pattern Recognition** course, implemented in Python using **OpenCV**, **NumPy**, and **Matplotlib** inside Jupyter notebooks — covering the core building blocks of digital image processing, from color-space conversion through filtering, segmentation, and restoration etc.

 ---